Massachusetts Hospital Shares Strategies for Eliminating Sleep-Related Infant Deaths

 Talking to families about safe sleep and breastfeeding in hospital settings is critical, but it is just one touch point.
 Community organizations and agencies give families multiple opportunities to learn and engage in conversations about recommended practices.

 Located in Boston’s Chinatown, the Floating Hospital for Children partnered with their local Women Infant and Children’s (WIC) agency to improve exclusive breastfeeding rates in their Asian community.
-While Asians have strong breastfeeding initiation rates, they also experience lower rates of continued exclusive breastfeeding.
-Given that exclusive breastfeeding correlates with lower rates of SIDS and is recommended for the optimal health of both mom and baby, Tufts’ team was eager to address this disparity.
-Working together with the South Cove WIC agency, the team launched a baby café where mothers can drop in without an appointment and receive individual support on breastfeeding and converse with their peers.
+While Asian mothers and birthing people have strong breastfeeding and chestfeeding initiation rates, they also experience lower rates of continued exclusive breastfeeding/chestdeeding.
+Given that exclusive breastfeeding/chestfeeding correlates with lower rates of SIDS and is recommended for the optimal health of mothers, birthing people, and infants, Tufts’ team was eager to address this disparity.
+Working together with the South Cove WIC agency, the team launched a baby café where mothers and birthing people can drop in without an appointment and receive individual support on breastfeeding/chestfeeding and converse with their peers.

 “Partnering with our local WIC has been a wonderful experience,” says Capra.
 “Their feedback helps us better understand parents’ expectations and experiences, and they’ve worked with us to coordinate our efforts so that families receive consistent messaging on safe sleep and breastfeeding, whether during WIC visits or while at the hospital.”